-Origination Point – The fee you pay the lender for doing the loan.
-A point is equal to 1% of the loan amount and is paid at closing with your other closing costs, or paid by the seller if it’s negotiated into the purchase contract.
+Origination Point – The fee you pay the lender for approving the loan.
+A point is equal to 1% of the loan amount and is paid at closing with your other closing costs.
+It may also be paid by the seller if it’s negotiated into the purchase contract.

-P&I – The principle and interest payment on a home loan, not including taxes, insurance, or HOA dues.
+P&I – The principle and interest payment on a home loan not including taxes, insurance, or HOA dues (if applicable).

 Piggyback Loan – When a borrower opens a first and second mortgage simultaneously when buying a home, usually to avoid private mortgage insurance.
+See 80/10/10.

 - Example: You buy a home for $200,000.
 You open a first mortgage for $160,000 and a second mortgage for $20,000, and put $20,000 down.
 Since your first mortgage is at 80% loan-to-value, you don’t need mortgage insurance.

-Prepayment Penalty – The penalty the borrower must pay if the loan is paid off within a short period of time.
-FHA, VA, USDA and conventional mortgages typically do not have a prepayment penalty.
+Prepayment Penalty – The penalty a borrower must pay if the loan is paid off within a short period of time.
+FHA, VA, USDA, and conventional mortgages typically do not have a prepayment penalty.

 Private Mortgage Insurance (PMI) – The insurance policy that covers your mortgage lender in case you default on the loan.
 You pay for this policy monthly whenever you put less than 20% down on a conventional mortgage.

-Processing – The responsibility of the loan processor who works under a loan officer.
-The loan processor puts the file together so that it is a complete file prior to the underwriting process.
-See “Underwriting.”
+Processing – The loan processor puts your loan file together so that it is complete prior to the underwriting process.
+See Underwriting.

 Term – The length of the loan, expressed in years or months.